wangfra27/HIL-Computer-Simulation-of-Intelligent-Cybersecurity/Notes/GymSetupSiddhant.md

 Once your project has been created, click "File" at the top left of your window and then click "Settings".

-Find "Python Interpreter" and click it.
+Find "Python Interpreter" from the various dropdowns and click it.

 Click the plus button.